aws/s2n-quic/netbench/README.md

 # netbench

-A efficiency, performance, and correctness analysis tool for transport protocols.
+An efficiency, performance, and correctness analysis tool for transport protocols.

 ## Why does this exist?